nguyenanhtuan1102/emotion-detection-app/README.md

 ### 3 - Model Evaluation

-Comprehensive model evaluation entails analyzing performance metrics such as precision, recall, and F1-score via the classification report.
-Additionally, visualization of the confusion matrix provides valuable insights into the model's predictive behavior across different emotion categories.
+Performance metrics such as precision, recall, and F1-score are calculated using the classification report.
+Confusion matrix visualization provides insights into the model's predictive behavior across different emotion categories.

 ``` bash